Glossary

 - Doodle Appliqué

-A doodle appliqué is a type of appliqué where fabric pieces are sewn on with a simple straight stitch, leaving raw edges visible.
+A doodle appliqué is a relaxed appliqué technique where fabric shapes are attached using a straight stitch, leaving raw edges visible for a handmade look.

 - DST file